 6. Windows, Doors, and Sealing Points

 Inspect caulking and weatherstripping around windows and doors for cracks or gaps that allow air and moisture infiltration.
-Deteriorated seals create drafts that make rooms uncomfortable, increase heating and cooling costs, and allow moisture to penetrate wall cavities, where it causes rot and mold.
+Deteriorated seals create drafts that make rooms uncomfortable, increase heating and cooling costs, and allow moisture to penetrate wall cavities, where it can cause rot.
 Visual inspection, combined with a draft check on windy days, identifies problem areas requiring attention.

 Identify areas where cold air and moisture can enter during freezing temperatures, particularly around older windows and doors where original seals have failed.
 Cold air infiltration creates uncomfortable rooms, ice buildup on interior surfaces, and dramatically increased heating bills.
 Moisture that enters wall cavities can freeze and thaw repeatedly, accelerating structural damage.